 Matt works to equip students with the skills needed to clearly articulate their own ideas and to express them to a variety of audiences and in any situation.
 Though once pursuing his own law practice, Matt is inspired by teaching and has taught at Rogue Community College and Southern Oregon University, focusing on leadership skills, expository writing, research writing, and interpersonal communication courses.
 Because of his background and training as a lawyer, Matt draws on the rhetorical and logical foundations of legal analysis and encourages his students to apply these concepts to their own disciplines.
 Matt continues his scholarship on topics and inquiry related to freedom of speech, mass hysteria, and family law.
-He is a member of the Oregon State Bar and currently sits on the Community Works Board of Directors.
+He is currently an inactive member of the Oregon State Bar.

 Senior Instructor II

 PhD – History, University of Notre Dame, 1992; BA – Biology, BS – Chemistry, University of Oregon, 1982